exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

 complex routine: perhaps a return when the data is invalid, or the answer is easy to compute.
-That argument doesn't apply here, so there is little reasonnot not to use a single return.
+That argument doesn't apply here, so there is little reason not to use a single return.